THEXN/TShock/Cheating-and-Griefing-Checks.md

 * Inventory check.
 If item's stack is > max stack(for example, having more than 250 stone), take action. - **Is currently disabled**
 * Health increase check.
 If Max HP is increased by more than 20, take action.
 * Mana increase check.
 If Max Mana is increased by more than 20, take action.
-* KillMe check.
-If a player attempts to kill another player via code, take action.
+* Chat origin check.
+If player attempts to send text as some one else, take action.

 # Griefers
 * Kill Tile abuse.
 If player destroys more than 20 blocks in one update (1/60th second), take action. - **May cause false positives with large amounts of lag**